 Gift #2: a subscription to Uber eats, Uber, or any other side hustle business

-Having a flexible side hustle where you can work when you need to in as often as you wish will suit you well both for a changing job landscape which you may be experiencing in your primary job and also in the changing world of your divorce for the child custody case.
-Having a second stream of income is a terrific way for you to be able to plan for your divorce or child custody case and to bear in mind the changing nature of your life if your budget were to change due to a change in income or the loss of a spouse.
+Having a flexible side hustle where you can work when you need to in as often as you wish will suit you well both for a changing job landscape that you may be experiencing in your primary job and the changing world of your divorce for the child custody case.
+Having a second stream of income is a terrific way for you to plan for your divorce or child custody case and to bear in mind the changing nature of your life if your budget were to change due to a change in income or the loss of a spouse.
 Sign yourself or a friend up for these services and watch your income increase as a result.

 Gift #3: a pair of walking or running shoes

-While it may seem like your entire calendar is full after the beginning of a family law case the fact is you can always make time for what is important to you.
+While it may seem like your entire calendar is full after the beginning of a family law case, the fact is you can always make time for what is important to you.
 Spending time with your family is important.
 Being able to spend sufficient time on your work is important.
 Need I remind you that your health is also important.
 Being able to exercise consistently is critical to your ability to not only succeed in your divorce or child custody case but to succeed in your life after your case has come to a close.

 Gift #4: a cookbook and a nice casserole dish